sydneysegal/final/README.md

     1. In cell C6, type "=(10142-10225)/10225" then press enter
     2. In cell D6, type "=(9226-9654)/9654" then press enter
 10. Change the decimals calculated into percentages by clicking "format as %" in the tool bar
-12. **From the 2000-2001 school year to the 2015-2016 school year, the total number of vaccination exemptions decreased by 0.81%; the total number of personal belief exemptions decreased by 4.43%**
+12. **_From the 2000-2001 school year to the 2015-2016 school year, the total number of vaccination exemptions decreased by 0.81%; the total number of personal belief exemptions decreased by 4.43%_**

-### List the 5 counties (of the schools) with the highest personal belief exemption rates during the 2015-2016 school year.
-1. Use StudentData.csv in Google Sheets

-*need to redo steps starting here*
-3. right click column K and insert 1 column left (becomes the new column K), titled "exemption sum"
-4. formula: =SUM($I$2,$J$2), then double click the square in the bottom of the cell so that it copies the formula down the length of the column
-5. right click column K ("exemption sum") and insert a column right (column L), titled "exemption rate"
-6. formula: =$K$2/$E$2, column E being "n"
-7. Double click the square in the bottom of the cell so that it copies the formula down the length of the column
-8. rates come out as decimals, must click the column letter (L) to highlight the whole column, then “format as %” in the row of tools above the sheet
-9. click the down arrow next to the column letter (still L), select "sort sheet Z-->A"
-10. **_Napa (100% at Kolbe Academy in 2012), Riverside (100% at Applied Scholastics Online Academy in 2013), Alameda (100% at Muhammad University O in 2003 and 2004), Marin (100% at North Bay Christian Academy in 2001), Santa Cruz (97.22% at Santa Cruz Waldorf in 2010)_**
-    1. Important to note that the schools are different sizes... again, some religious...